ThomasFeher/armadillo/README.txt

   examples/example1_win32
   examples/example2_win32

-The LAPACK and BLAS libraries are stored in: examples/lib_win32
+The 32 bit versions of the LAPACK and BLAS libraries are stored in: examples/lib_win32

+If you're getting messages such as "use of LAPACK needs to be enabled", you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK.
+Please see section 2.1 for more information.

 Note that on 64 bit systems (such as Windows 7), dedicated 64 bit versions of BLAS and LAPACK are considerably faster.

-If you're not using MSVC, or you're getting "use of LAPACK needs to be enabled" messages, you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK and BLAS.
-Please see section 2.1 for more information.
+If you don't have a 64 bit BLAS library, it's better to explicitly disable the use of BLAS by defining ARMA_DONT_USE_BLAS before including the armadillo header:

+#define ARMA_DONT_USE_BLAS
+#include <armadillo>

 The MSCV project files were tested on 32 bit Windows XP with Visual C++ 2008 (Express Edition).
 You may need to make adaptations